 Garlic, oil and red pepper tagliatelle in Parmigiano Reggiano fondue

-Known flavors for this simple recipe that acquires an extra touch with the use of Garlic of Voghiera POD and Parmigiano Reggiano POD.
+Known flavors for this simple recipe that acquires an extra touch with the use of Garlic of Voghiera PDO and Parmigiano Reggiano PDO.
 Suggested the tagliatelline instead of the spaghetti alla chitarra foreseen by the original recipe to maintain the Emilia-Romagna character.

 Green tagliolini with shallot sauce

 Alternative sauce without meat for this first course of fresh handmade pasta.
 Extra touch the Romagna PGI Shallot, with a strong but sweet taste.